jumezurike/AfaPrincipleSixteen/README.md

 ![alt text](https://github.com/jumezurike/AfaPrincipleSixteen/blob/main/Afastring.png "Sample cast")

 What you see is rascally encoded so that a lay man will never understand its dual nature.
-It will remind you of the truth table or permutation of a chance in all possiblilities.
+It will remind you of the truth table or permutation and combination of a chance in all possiblilities.
 This is where machine learning comes in as a harbinger of artificial intelligence (AI).
 The work already done serves as the lookup table handed down to us by our ancestors: They where the first to study this.
-We now have all we need for all the possibilities which has non-colloquial high level language that could be understood by those who speak the Afa language.- It is possible to begin the formulation into modern high level language that will enhance our predictions of the future thereby impacting humanity to a large extent.
-We can understand from the konwledge of arithematic we understand that every set casted has a negative dimension to it.
+We now have all we need for all the possibilities which has non-colloquial high level language that could be understood by those who speak the Afa language.- It is possible to begin the formulation into modern high level languages that will enhance our predictions of the future thereby impacting humanity to a large extent.
+We can understand from the konwledge of arithematic.
+We know that every set casted has a negative dimension to it.
 That is the balance of odd and even; positive and negative; ying and yan in nature.

+### Take for example 4 bit-wise representation of the combianation from the outcome:

+12 -->> 1100 is eqaully -4 in binary
+11 -->> 1011 is also -5 in binary

 # Indices and Values
 ![alt text](https://github.com/jumezurike/AfaPrincipleSixteen/blob/main/Afamatval.png "Sample cast")